-- Students with an Education Health and Care Plan will have access to all arrangements for students on the SEND register and, in addition to this, will have an Annual Review of their statement/plan. - Our school will comply with all local arrangements and procedures when applying for - High Needs Block Funding - An Education Health and Care Plan
+- Students with an Education Health and Care Plan will have access to all arrangements for students on the SEND register and, in addition to this, will have an Annual Review of their plan. - Our school will comply with all local arrangements and procedures when applying for - High Needs Block Funding - ❖ An Education Health and Care Plan and will ensure that all pre-requisites for application have been met through ambitious and - pro-active additional SEND Support using our devolved budget at an earlier stage.

-• Our review procedures fully comply with those recommended in Section 6.15 of the Special Educational Needs Code of Practice and with local NCC policy and guidance
+Our review procedures fully comply with those recommended in Section 6.15 of the Special - Educational Needs Code of Practice.